 - Works great with Correct Toes and Injinji toe socks

-To get the most out of your Lems Boulder Boots, the manufacturer recommends that you order your normal US shoe size.
-For example, if you normally wear a women's US size 8 shoe, consider ordering an 8 in the Lems Boulder Boot.
+To get the most out of your Lems Boulder Boots, the manufacturer recommends that you order a half-size up from your normal US shoe size.
+For example, if you normally wear a women's US size 8 shoe, consider ordering an 8.5 in the Lems Boulder Boot.

 If you're on the fence about what size to order, consider ordering both sizes and then simply return the size that doesn't fit as well for a refund.
 If you have concerns about sizing, feel free to contact us or Lems customer service.

 Sizing Tip #1: To create additional roominess within the boot, we suggest removing the included (optional) boot liner/insole; this action does not, in any way, affect the performance of the boot.
 Optionally, and to enhance balance, posture, agility, and general foot/body awareness, you might consider adding thin, flexible Naboso insoles instead.